 Yes it could well be PR but we shouldn’t be too naive in our antagonism.
 To give an example.
 If one donates to a charity for publicity.
 That he did it for publicity does not take away the positive effects of the donation.
 I support open discussions of Gukurahundi. – Godknows

 Mr ED should know that we don’t want discussions about Gukurahundi we want perpetrators to be put to justice simple!
 It was a genocide. – Dominic Nyakudya

 Gukurahundi is a term used to refer to disturbances in Matabeleland and Midlands in the 1980s which resulted in the death of an estimated 20,000 Ndebele people.
 It was carried out by the North Korean trained 5th Brigade which was an elite regiment of the...
 Read More About Gukurahundi

-The Chihambakwe Commission of Enquiry was a truth commission set up by government to investigate into the Matabeleland disturbances from 1983 to 1984 now referred to as Gukurahundi.
-The report from the enquiry was never made public by the government and therefore the findings of...
+The Chihambakwe Commission of Inquiry was a truth commission set up by government to investigate into the Matabeleland disturbances from 1983 to 1984 now referred to as Gukurahundi.
+The report from the inquiry was never made public by the government and therefore the findings of...
 Read More About Chihambakwe Commission of Enquiry Report

 President Emmerson Mnangagwa signed the National Peace and Reconciliation Commission Bill (NPRC) into law on the 5th of January 2018, making operational the Commission that was appointed in 2016.
 The National Peace and Reconciliation Commission (NPRC) main tasks are to promote national healing, peace, and...
 Read More About National Peace and Reconciliation Commission